jbiason/blog/content/research/decoding-fast.md

 4. The fourth record doesn't have the bit set and the decoder reuses the value "second" for the field.

-The Copy operator may have the initial value, so you don't need to read it.
+The Copy operator may have the initial value.
 For example

 ```xml
 <string name="MDReqID" id="262">